 You will still be able to interview the applicants.
 It will all be done using video technology, such as Zoom or Skype.

 Overall, recruiting offshore isn’t really that different to recruiting in Australia.
-You can read about offshore recruiting in depth here.
+Read about recruiting the right staff for your offshore team in depth.

 Will This Work in My Agency?